cubiq/ComfyUI_InstantID/README.md

 **Upgrade ComfyUI to the latest version!**

-Download or `git clone` this repository into the `ComfyUI/custom_nodes/` directory.
-I guess the Manager will soon have this added to the list.
+Download or `git clone` this repository into the `ComfyUI/custom_nodes/` directory or use the Manager.

 InstantID requires `insightface`, you need to add it to your libraries together with `onnxruntime` and `onnxruntime-gpu`.